What's the potential for behavioural economics?

 The two of them built Swiss Re's Behavioural Research Unit, the first of its kind in reinsurance.
 Since then we have become industry leaders in understanding and nudging consumer behaviours, both globally and across the insurance value chain, as we have completed more than 150 research trials.

 We have largely been able to do this with our first mover advantage.
-We were able to have positive trial results before what is now being called "the Golden Age of behavioural science" with the number of behavioural insights units and initiatives growing exponentially as people are paying "appreciative attention to the thinking and research of behavioural scientists."
+We were able to have positive trial results before what is now being called "the Golden Age of behavioural science2" with the number of behavioural insights units and initiatives growing exponentially as people are paying "appreciative attention to the thinking and research of behavioural scientists3."

 Due to Swiss Re's early investment in behavioural science we have been able to have many trial successes.
 That includes the following, which have proved to have a significant financial impact for our clients in sales, underwriting, claims, and retention: